amandeepmittal/amanhimself.dev/README.md

 A personal website where I keep information about myself and all of my blog posts.
 I have written for over 25+ tech publications and over 150+ posts.
 This website is an alternate platform to the collection.

-This website is built using [Gatsby.js].
+This website is built using Gatsbyjs.

 ## Features